-The goals of jaw surgery, also known as orthognathic surgery, include the restoration of a normal bite, corrects irregularities of the jaw bones and realigns the jaws and teeth to improve their function, and improves pre-existing facial asymmetries that are associated with the jaw abnormality.
+The goals of jaw surgery, also known as orthognathic surgery, include the restoration of a normal bite, corrects irregularities of the jaw bones and realigns the jaws and teeth to improve their function and improves pre-existing facial asymmetries that are associated with the jaw abnormality.

-Other caregivers involved may include a nutritionist, psychologist, speech/physical therapist, and social worker.
+Other caregivers involved may include a nutritionist, psychologist, speech/physical therapist and social worker.

-Follow-up visits proceed approximately every two weeks until the bones are almost healed (6 weeks).
-Standard protocol for elastic wear is for the first two weeks after surgery in a continuous fashion; after these two weeks have passed, you (your child) will be placed on a regimen of “guiding elastics”, where the dental elastics are kept on for most of the day, and just removed for meals.
-After the first two weeks post-surgery, the patient will also be switched from a full liquid/pureed diet to a soft diet.
+Follow-up visits proceed approximately every 2 weeks until the bones are almost healed (6 weeks).
+Standard protocol for elastic wear is for the first 2 weeks after surgery in a continuous fashion; after these 2 weeks have passed, you will be placed on a regimen of “guiding elastics,” where the dental elastics are kept on for most of the day and just removed for meals.
+After the first 2 weeks post-surgery, you will also be switched from a full liquid/pureed diet to a soft diet.

 4 weeks after surgery, the dental elastics will be removed and discontinued from the post-surgical regimen.
 6 weeks after surgery, you will be referred back to your orthodontist, who will begin the “finishing touches” on the teeth.